rjwut/jestify/README.md

 const DATA = {};
 ```

 The `node-fetch` module exports a function.
 To do a `GET` request, we can simply pass the URL to this function, and an object representing the response is returned asynchronously.
-We then call the `json()` asynchronous method on that reponse object to retrieve the data.
+We then call the `json()` asynchronous method on that response object to retrieve the data.
 We don't need to mock the entire API, just these parts that we're using.

 ```js
 module.exports = jest.fn(async url => ({